ShaunCurtis/Blazr.BaseData/readme.md

 ## Test Data

-`TestWeatherDataBuilder` is a *Singleton Pattern* (not to be confused with Singleton Service) class: it maintains a single instance of the class accessed through the static `GetInstance()` method.
+`TestWeatherDataBuilder` is a *Singleton Pattern* class (not to be confused with Singleton Service) class: it maintains a single instance of the class accessed through the static `GetInstance()` method.
 There's a single public method - `LoadDbContext` - to load the test data into the supplied `InMemoryWeatherDbContext`.

 ```csharp
 namespace Blazr.App.Data;